 At Papillon Grand Canyon Helicopters, safety is our top priority.
 Papillon Airways, Inc. and its subsidiaries are fully certified by the Tour Operators Program of Safety (TOPS).
-TOPS (www.TOPSsafety.org) is an organization whose main goal is to ensure safety and reliability throughout the air tour industry.
-Operators who carry a TOPS certification have agreed to operate their airlines to standards that far exceed those set forth by the FAA.
+TOPS’ industry standards ensure safety and reliability throughout the air tour industry.
+TOPS certified operators agree to operate their airlines to standards that far exceed those set forth by the FAA.
 These standards are upheld and enforced by regular internal audits and annual external audits by independent industrial safety auditors.

-In addition to stringent operating standards, TOPS members provide a wealth of safety training to all employees involved in any portion of a visitor's flight.
-This includes additional safety training for management, flight crew, and ground support staff.
-The aircraft are also required to carry additional emergency communications equipment beyond what is required by the FAA.
-For example, all Papillon aircraft are equipped with an advanced radio stack that connects the pilot to a dedicated company radio network.
-With this network, the aircraft is in contact with our highly trained flight following staff for the entire duration of the flight.
-Information about weather, additional aircraft, winds and more are relayed by the flight following center to other company aircraft flying in that area.
+Our aircraft are also required to carry additional emergency communications equipment beyond what is required by the FAA.
+All Papillon aircraft are equipped with an advanced radio stack connecting the pilot to a dedicated company radio network.
+With this network, the aircraft is in constant contact with our highly trained staff tracking the flight for its entire duration.

-TOPS was incorporated in January 1996 as an independent, non-profit organization, and the Program of Safety was implemented at that time.
-For the first time, there was an organization, TOPS, that was dedicated solely to further enhancing the safety of all aspects of helicopter tours.
+TOPS was incorporated in January 1996 as an independent, non-profit organization and the Program of Safety was then implemented.
+This marked the first time that an organization was solely dedicated to further enhancing the safety of all aspects of helicopter tours.

-TOPS members put safety as their number one priority with the mission of making helicopter sightseeing tours among the safest type of flying today.
-Operators who are approved by TOPS have committed to a higher standard of safety, sharing safety knowledge and to self-policing those standards.
+TOPS members put safety as their number one priority, with the mission of making helicopter sightseeing tours among the safest types of flight today.
+Operators approved by TOPS have committed to a higher standard of safety, sharing of safety knowledge, and self-policing of those standards.

 For more information on TOPS visit www.TOPSsafety.org